boot --profile robotics_research_engineer

 The Made-Axis

-A project I worked on while a part of the Immersive Analytics Laboratory at Monash University.
-The Made-Axis is a tangible, actuated controller for data visualisation and analysis, both on conventional 2D screens, and in AR/VR.
-I worked on the development of the devices by programming their firmware, as well as demo applications to showcase their capabilities.
+A project I worked on while part of the Immersive Analytics Laboratory at Monash University.
+The Made-Axis is a tangible, actuated controller for data visualization and analysis on conventional 2D screens and in AR/VR.
+I worked on the device firmware and demo applications that showcased its capabilities.

 See more